-- 10.8.4 Damage to environmental values caused by the use of biological control agents is prevented and mitigated or repaired where damage occurs. - Verifiers: Evidence of biological control agent use damage identification, mitigation & monitoring. - 10.9 The Organization shall assess risks and implement activities that reduce potential negative impacts from Natural Hazards proportionate to scale, intensity, and risk.
+10.8.4 Damage to environmental values caused by the use of biological control agents is prevented or repaired where damage occurs.
+Measures to prevent recurrence are in place.

+10.9 The Organization shall assess risks and implement activities that reduce potential negative impacts from Natural Hazards proportionate to scale, intensity, and risk.